-The Biblical feast Rosh Hashanah, also known as the Jewish New Year, begins at sunset Wednesday (Sept.
-20) and ends at sunset Friday (Sept.
-22).
-Christians should pay attention because Yeshua (Jesus) hints in Matthew 24:36 His return will occur on this holiday: “On that day and hour (Second Coming) no one knows, not even the angels of heaven, but My Father only.”
+The Biblical feast Rosh Hashanah, also known as the Jewish New Year, begins at sunset Sunday, Sept.
+9. It ends at sunset Tuesday, Sept.
+11. Yeshua (Jesus) hints in Matthew 24:36 that His Second Coming will occur during this feast: “On that day and hour (Second Coming) no one knows, not even the angels of heaven, but My Father only.”

 His Jewish audience likely made the connection.
 Rosh Hashanah is the only Biblical feast that starts on the first day of a Hebrew month.
 In Biblical times the start of each month was determined by the sighting of a new moon.
 Jews had a two-day window to watch for the new moon.
 No one knew the day or hour it would appear.